 I stayed in a Queen room which had a desk and arm chair to relax in.
 The bed was one of the most comfortable I have slept in; the room was clean, and the linen changed daily by friendly staff.

-The hotels Mad 46 rooftop bar is a great place to chill with a cool drink and a view after a long day of sightseeing.
+The hotels Mad 46 rooftop bar is a great place to chill with a cool drink and a view after a long day of travelling around New York.

 For those thinking of solo holidays to New York, there are quite a few options for getting around the city.

-I like to try everything from walking, using the subway and taking New York City tours.
-I find this mix of styles perfect for getting the best out of the Big Apple.
+I like to try everything from walking, using the subway and taking the best New York City tours.
+I find this mix of styles perfect for getting the most out of the Big Apple.

 With so much territory to cover, the first thing I head for is the Hop on, Hop off Bus Tour of NYC.